Ed Husic: Opposition

 Husic served as the Shadow Minister for the Digital Economy and the Shadow Minister for Human Services until 2019, when he resigned to make way for Kristina Keneally.
 Husic was added back to the shadow cabinet when Joel Fitzgibbon resigned as Shadow Minister for Agriculture and Resources, with Husic taking over the portfolio.
 After a shadow cabinet reshuffle, Husic became the Shadow Minister for Industry and Innovation in January 2021.
+In parliament, he was good friends with Josh Frydenberg a Liberal party MP.

 Husic's sister Sabina was Opposition Leader Anthony Albanese's deputy chief of staff between May 2019 and November 2020.

 Albanese Government

 After Labor's victory in the 2022 Australian federal election, Husic became the Minister for Industry and Science.
+In the role he has moved to introduce Australia's first mandatory safety requirements for artificial intelligence.
+He was proactive in his science portfolio and advanced various technological initiatives, increased local research capabilities and consolidated international partnerships.

+After Labor's victory in the 2025 Australian federal election, Husic's tenure in the second Albanese ministry ended.
+Husic, a member of the right faction in the Labor party was removed due to the over–representation of the NSW branch in the ministry.
+He described Deputy Prime Minister Richard Marles as a "factional assassin" and questioned Labor's commitment to diversity.
+Husic said his outspokenness on the Gaza conflict in cabinet played a role in his removal.
+The ouster of the first Muslim cabinet member was criticised by former Labor prime minister Paul Keating and viewed negatively by some Australian Muslim community leaders and groups.

+In August 2025, Husic attended the March for Humanity in Sydney, a large protest highlighting the plight of Palestinians in the Gaza conflict.

 Political views

 Husic was the primary advocate for a parliamentary investigation into the "Australia Tax," the significant price difference for certain IT products compared to overseas markets.

-Husic supports same-sex marriage, and is good friends with Josh Frydenberg.
+He supports same–sex marriage.

+In Australia Husic has attended commemoration events and made several speeches in parliament marking the Srebenica Genocide.
+In an opinion piece for The Guardian he has criticised the international order's failure to uphold the phrase of "Never again" in relation to genocide.